 The Alis I Ron language represents over 400,000 speakers.
 Having their mother tongue represented in the format they use most raises the perceived value of the Alis I Ron language.

-2. The Village Radio
+3. The Village Radio

-Mary Ekpe, a local believer, had the opportunity to hear Scripture in her heart language for the very first time.
+When a Nigerian translation team recorded Scripture, exported it to an MP3, put it on an SD card, and inserted it into a village radio, a local believer named Mary had the opportunity to hear Scripture in her heart language for the very first time.
 As she listened to the radio, a big smile spread across her face.

-Later they learned Mary was going to the town square, sitting on the curb, and playing all of the Scripture portions the team had translated.
+Later, they learned Mary was going to the town square, sitting on the curb, and playing all of the Scripture portions the team had translated.
 Day after day, she drew crowds of people who came to listen to Scripture in their language.
 She returned again and again to the team, asking for more.

 “When the Skala team was recording a chapter in Ruth, the last word they needed to record was ‘Ruth,’” Nathan remembers.
 “They had already been recording for over an hour, so they were tired.
 Only one person’s voice can be used for the recording of a whole passage.
 Unfortunately, instead of the speaker saying ‘Ruth,’ she said ‘Rachel.’
 The whole team was so defeated.
 They had to start all over.”

 The chance for mistakes is even greater when you consider that passages in an oral culture are typically memorized and recited over and over again to prepare for a recording.
 Where once it might have taken a whole day to produce a perfect two-minute recording, now a team can correct small mistakes easily and move on to the next passage.
 “It saves a ton of time and frustration for the team,” Nathan says.